Types of Mattresses (Comparison Guide)

 Futon

-A futon mattress will be a mattress that also is used as a couch.
-This is often used in dorms and small apartments where sharing space between people as well as sleeping space and living space is a necessity.
+A futon mattress is a mattress that can also be used as a couch.
+It is often used in dorms and small apartments where sharing space between people, sleeping space, and living space is a necessity.
+While futon mattresses are often quite firm, they also need to be flexible so that they can fold and become a couch when needed.
+These can be made of various materials, including foam, innerspring, polyester, or cotton.

 Waterbed